WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     println!("The value of number is: {number}");
 }
 ```

-Remember that blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions.

 The values that have the potential to be results from each arm of the `if` must be the same type.
 If the types are mismatched, as in the following example, we'll get an error: